shubham9411/shubhampandey.in/src/pages/posts/2021-05-16-removing-background-in-realtime/index.md

 #### Masking the image and printing to the canvas

-- We got the segmentation from above code and now we can mask the parts we want from that segmentation using the Api `bodyPix.toMask`.
+- We got the segmentation from the above code and now we can mask the parts we want from that segmentation using the Api `bodyPix.toMask`.
-- Setup background and forground color it will be applied to the image.
+- Setup background and forground color which will be applied to the image.
-- If you dont want to apply any forground or background you can pass alpha as 0, ex: `const red = {r: 255, g: 0, b: 0, a: 255}` rgb -> red, blue, green, and a is for the alpha channel.
+- If you dont want to apply any foreground or background you can pass alpha as 0, ex: `const red = {r: 255, g: 0, b: 0, a: 255}` rgb -> red, blue, green, and a is for the alpha channel.
 - Now draw the mask to the canvas using `bodyPix.drawMask` Api.

 ```javascript